What is the Leading Cause of Truck Accidents?

 Collisions due to wrongful acts of truck drivers and trucking companies are all too common in the United States.
 Recent statistics indicate that nearly 5,000 people are killed and nearly 100,000 are seriously injured each year as a result of accidents involving large trucks.
 Federal and State governments have enacted laws and safety regulations requiring trucking companies and their drivers to take certain precautions in an attempt to make the roadways more safe.
 The single leading cause of Wisconsin Truck Accidents is Truck Driver Fatigue.

 When choosing a lawyer, it is critical that you hire an experienced Wisconsin Truck Accident Lawyer.
-You should be comfortable with your lawyer’s experience handling Wisconsin Truck Accident Personal Injury Cases. in which you have been involved Contact an Experienced Wisconsin Truck Accident Lawyer.
+You should be comfortable with your lawyer’s experience handling Wisconsin Truck Accident Personal Injury Cases, Truck Crash, Truck Wreck, and Semi Accident cases.
+Contact an Experienced Wisconsin Truck Accident Lawyer.

 Wisconsin Trucking Law